JuliaDocs/Documenter.jl/docs/src/man/syntax.md

     ```
     ````

-    Documenter will lists the contents of the "Subsection" pages, and they will always appear in the same order as in the sidebar.
+    Documenter will then list the contents of the "Subsection" pages, and they will always appear in the same order as they are in the sidebar.

 ## `@example` block